-6:3 But when thou doest alms, let not thy left hand know what thy right hand doeth: Here we go with "But!"
-It means listen to this way.
+6:3 But when thou doest alms, let not thy left hand know what thy right hand doeth:- Here we go with "But!"
+It means listen (there is something else).
 This is a proverbial expression for doing a thing secretly.
 There is an important principle: don't let the left hand know what the right hand is doing.
-Why?
-There is no time for explaining and receiving applause from the left hand.
-The left hand cannot keep up with the right hand.
-The left hand- a man thinking about himself, must not know what the right hand- a man giving, is doing.
+You know this is not about your hand?
+While the right had is giving in secret, the left hand does not need to know (meaning others) because there is no need for applause.
+This is not a competition.
+So, after you've done the good, don't go around blasting it to others (the left hand).
 Just forget what good you've done; don't even tell others to make you feel good about yourself.
 Be private about it for it keeps your heart humbled.
+In the next verse it says "therefore."
+This continues the reason of not letting the left hand know about what the right hand has done.